Demand healthy for Royal Mail selloff, UK minister says

 But the Communication Workers' Union (CWU), which represents the majority of Royal Mail's 150,000-strong workforce, is strongly opposing a sale it sees as both unnecessary and a possible threat to services, pay and working conditions.

-"Potential investors can see there are issues that have to be tackled as part of privatization," Fallon said, noting union opposition to postal privatizations in Europe and previous selloffs in Britain, the bulk of which were orchestrated by former prime minister Margaret Thatcher, who left office in 1990.
+"Potential investors can see there are issues that have to be tackled as part of privatisation," Fallon said, noting union opposition to postal privatisations in Europe and previous selloffs in Britain, the bulk of which were orchestrated by former prime minister Margaret Thatcher, who left office in 1990.

 "They know that management and unions are negotiating on this pay round and looking for the kind of three-year deal that will give the business some more industrial relations stability."